Curl (mathematics): Definition

 To this definition fits naturally another global formula (similar to the Kelvin-Stokes theorem) which equates the volume integral of the curl of a vector field to the above surface integral taken over the boundary of the volume.

+A third way to define the curl emphasizes its interpretation as twice the rotation vector of an infinitesimal spherical volume of field.